Explore Our Communities

 Kingston is a small town located along Route 72 in northern DeKalb County where every summer you can find boats made entirely out of cardboard being raced on the Kishwaukee River during Kingston Fest’s Kardboard Boat Regatta.

-Kirkland is rich in small town American traditions.
+Kirkland is rich in small-town American traditions.
 Come see us during our 4th of July celebration and experience the best fireworks in northern Illinois.
 Enjoy a game of disc golf, try skateboarding, or visit one of the most beautiful veteran’s memorials in the country, where each Memorial Day weekend we honor those who have served our great nation.
 Cap off your summer with a little music at Pickin’ in the Park in August.
 Visit villageofkirkland.com/events/ for all the latest on our events.

 The Village of Lee is located on the DeKalb and Lee County border.
 Our small town takes pride in our Scandinavian history.

 Come share in the Lincoln Highway’s wonderful heritage.
-Our seedling mile mural is a hand painted, unique work of art.
+Our seedling mile mural is a hand-painted, unique work of art.
 The mural is located on the Historical Society’s Old Town Hall Museum at 127 North Third Street.
 It depicts the history of the first concrete mile of paved highway coast to coast.
 Our small-town festival in June with big town attractions will feature free entertainment all weekend, a carnival, food vendors, car show and beer garden.
 Visit Jonamac Orchard September through November for the corn maze, apples, pumpkins, ciders, apple wines and more.

 Maple Park is located on the edge of DeKalb County.
 It was founded in 1854 and named to reflect the many Maple trees growing in the area.
 Enjoy the many family-owned businesses, orchards and vegetable markets in and around the area.
 One event that draws many families to Maple Park is the Labor Day Weekend Fun Fest, complete with softball games, 5K run, crafts, parade and a huge display of fireworks.

-The reasons residents love Sandwich is the why you’ll keep coming back…festivals, dining, entertainment and small town hospitality.
+The reasons residents love Sandwich is why you’ll keep coming back…festivals, dining, entertainment, and small town hospitality.
 Sandwich is home to the Sandwich Fair, which has been held every year since 1889, making it the oldest continuing county fair in the State of Illinois.
 The rural community is also known as a haven for antique hunters, with over a dozen shops offering antiques and other unique home décor and specialty items.
 Among our many restaurants is the Bull Moose Bar & Grille, housed in an 1893 Pullman Palace Car Company dining car, once used by President Roosevelt.
-For entertainment, catch a show at the historic Sandwich Opera House built in 1888 that features family friendly live music and theatre.
+For entertainment, catch a show at the historic Sandwich Opera House built in 1888 that features family-friendly live music and theatre.
 We look forward to seeing you in our “fair” city.

-Shabbona, located about halfway between Chicago and Rockford in southern DeKalb County, is home to many outdoors recreational activities, featuring Shabbona Lake State Park, Indian Oaks Country Club, Chief Shabbona Forest Preserve and our hometown events.
+Shabbona, located about halfway between Chicago and Rockford in southern DeKalb County, is home to many outdoor recreational activities, featuring Shabbona Lake State Park, Indian Oaks Country Club, Chief Shabbona Forest Preserve and our hometown events.
 Shabbona, named after Chief Shabbona, has a rich Native American history.
 Stop by the Lee Rollo Shabbona Museum to learn our unique history.
 Shabbona Lake State Park is the “Muskie Capitol of Illinois” with 475,000 visitors annually.
 The Park’s campground has 150 sites, two cabins, and The Camp Store.
-Bring you birding book, hike scenic forested and lake view trails.
+Bring your birding book, hike scenic forested and lake view trails.
 Watch for wildlife, including Bald Eagles.
 Join our community every July 4th, for the Shabbona Fire Department’s All You Can Eat Pancake Breakfast, Pokanoka’s Trail Run and Walk, our Home Town Parade and Celebration, and end your day with the best fireworks in DeKalb County booming over Shabbona Lake.
 Satisfy your appetite at one of our several eateries, play a round of golf, bike, fish, kayak, hike, rent a boat, picnic, and camp, in our extraordinary community.

 The Village of Somonauk lies at the southern end of DeKalb County.
 Attend Somonauk Summer Fest in July featuring Cruise Night, live entertainment, parade, 5K run, tractor pull, craft show, and kids play zone.
 It’s fun for the entire family.